Nicky Arnstein

-Life and career
+Early life

 Arnstein was born Julius Arndstein in Berlin, German Empire.
 His father, Moses Arndstein, was a German Jew from Berlin who fought in the Franco-Prussian War.
 His mother, born Thekla van Shaw, was Dutch.
 The couple raised their children in the Episcopal Church.
-First settling in New Jersey, the couple had two other children besides middle-child Nicky; son Louis (born 1877), and daughter Gesina (born 1883).
+First settling in New Jersey, the couple had two other children besides middle-child Nicky – son Louis (born 1877) and daughter Gesina (born 1883).
+Nicky was short for "nickel plate", a nickname he received in the 1890s when, as a teenager, Arnstein rode a bicycle with nickel-plated spokes in professional bike races.
+The bike races drew Arnstein into the company of gamblers and he enjoyed throwing races more than winning them.

+Adult life and marriages

-"Nicky" was short for nickel plate, a sobriquet bestowed in the 1890s when, as a boy, Arnstein rode a gleaming nickel-plated bicycle in the then-popular bike racing craze.
-However, he spent more time throwing races than winning them.
-He graduated to gambling on transatlantic liners and in European casinos, and eventually fell in with Arnold Rothstein, a loan shark, bookmaker, fence, Wall Street swindler, real estate speculator, and labor racketeer, who was best known for fixing the 1919 World Series.
+On May 5, 1906, Arnstein married Carrie Greenthal of New Jersey and abandoned her after three years.
+He gambled cards on transatlantic liners and in European casinos, and eventually fell in with Arnold Rothstein, a loan shark, bookmaker, fence, Wall Street swindler, real estate speculator, and labor racketeer, who was best known for fixing the 1919 World Series.
+Arnstein was arrested multiple times between 1909 and 1912 for various cons in London, Paris and Monte Carlo, but wasn't convicted.

+Fanny Brice

+Arnstein met Fanny Brice in Philadelphia in 1912 where she was performing in The Whirl of Society.
+Brice fell in love with Arnstein even though she knew his background, and he soon moved in with Brice and her mother in New York City.

-In 1915, Arnstein was convicted of swindling, and the following year he entered Sing Sing to serve out his term.
-Fanny Brice visited him every week while he was there, and in 1918 Arnstein's wife Carrie sued her for alienation of his affection.
+In 1915, Arnstein was convicted of a wiretapping swindle as a member of the Gondorff gang.
+He entered Sing Sing and served two years of a three year sentence before Brice got him pardoned.
+Brice visited him every week while he was there.

+In 1918, Arnstein's wife Carrie sued Brice for alienation of his affection.
 She subsequently divorced him, leaving him free to marry Brice in October of that year.

-Arnstein and Brice had two children, daughter Frances Arnstein Stark (1919-1992) and son William Arnstein (1921-2008), a graphic artist later known professionally as William Brice.
+Arnstein and Brice had two children, daughter Frances Arnstein Stark (1919–1992) and son William Arnstein (1921–2008), a graphic artist later known professionally as William Brice.

-On May 16, 1924, having been convicted of conspiracy to carry stolen securities into the District of Columbia, Arnstein entered Leavenworth prison, where he remained for three years.
-Brice divorced him on September 17, 1927, soon after his release.
+On May 16, 1924, having been convicted of conspiracy to sell $5 million of stolen securities, Arnstein entered Leavenworth prison, where he remained for almost two years.
+Brice divorced him on September 17, 1927 on grounds of infidelity.